maelfabien/maelfabien.github.io/_posts/2019-1-10-EC2_Cassandra.md

 sudo apt install openjdk-8-jre-headless
 ```

-Once done, we need to define some exports that will allow us to lauch Cassandra easily.
+Once done, we need to define some exports that will allow us to launch Cassandra easily.
 Open VI to edit the ``` bashrc ``` file  :
 ``` bash
 vi ~/.bashrc
 ```

-The, add the following lines to the file (you might have to type the letter "i" to insert new lines) :
+Then, add the following lines to the file (you might have to type the letter "i" to insert newlines) :

 ```
 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64